mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

+[BRN]
-ii.
-Scout Leaders can see their Youth Member data (to which they *should* already have access through member records).
+- Scout Leaders can see their Youth Member data (to which they *should* already have access through member records).

 ----
 <!-- .slide: data-timing="1" -->